 - Budget-friendly feast.
-Pulled pork is a relatively inexpensive cut of meat that stretches a long way making it the perfect family dinner idea.
+It is a relatively inexpensive cut of meat that stretches a long way, and usually has leftovers for other meals.

 - Effortless entertaining.
 Throw everything in the pot and come home to a ready-made main course that feeds a crowd and smells amazing.

-- 3-4 pounds pork butt – The most common cuts of pork to use are pork shoulder (also known as pork butt or Boston butt) and pork loin.
+- Pork butt (3-4 pounds): Becomes tender and juicy when cooked low and slow.
+The most common cuts of pork to use are pork shoulder (also known as pork butt or Boston butt) and pork loin.
 Both are great options, but we think pork butt is the best cut of meat.

-- 2 tablespoons kosher salt – Add other spices such as black pepper, smoked paprika, cayenne pepper, chili powder, onion powder, garlic powder, brown sugar, mustard powder, or a pulled pork rub.
+- Kosher salt (2 tablespoons): Seasons the meat deeply.
+Add other spices such as black pepper, smoked paprika, cayenne pepper, chili powder, onion powder, garlic powder, brown sugar, mustard powder, or a pulled pork rub.

-- ⅓ cup liquid smoke – Instead of liquid smoke, many people like to use apple cider vinegar or chicken broth to help tenderize and flavor the meat.
+- Liquid smoke (⅓ cup): Adds smoky flavor without a grill.
+Instead of liquid smoke, many people like to use apple cider vinegar or chicken broth to help tenderize and flavor the meat.

-- barbecue sauce (optional)- Enjoy pulled pork without sauce, but I love using Sweet Baby Rays BBQ sauce or homemade BBQ Sauce.
+- Barbecue sauce (optional): Adds sweetness and bold BBQ flavor when mixed in.
+Enjoy pulled pork without sauce, but I love using Sweet Baby Rays BBQ sauce or homemade BBQ Sauce.

 How to Make Pulled Pork

-- PREP.
-Rub coarse 2 tablespoons salt all over 3-4 pounds of pork.
+PREP.
+Rub coarse salt all over the pork.

-- COOK.
-Place in a slow cooker, cover in ⅓ cup liquid smoke, and cook for 8-10 hours on LOW.
+COOK.
+Place in a slow cooker, cover in liquid smoke, and cook for 8-10 hours on LOW.

-- Oven.
-Preheat your oven to 300°F. Rub liquid smoke and 2 tablespoons salt all over the pork butt and wrap in aluminum foil.
-Put it into a roasting pan.
+Preheat the oven to 350°F. Rub liquid smoke and salt over the pork butt and wrap in foil.
+Place in a roasting pan and cook for 5 hours, or until the internal temperature is 145°F. Shred and serve as directed above.

 Video